 On November 24, 1991, ECC celebrated ninety years!
 Rev. Roy Martin was the minister and former minister Dr. James M. Seale was the guest speaker.

 The Centennial of Erlanger Christian Church was celebrated throughout 2001 beginning with one hundred hours of prayer.
 Special events included the sharing of memories by members from various decades, one hundred fellowship gatherings, one hundred acts of kindness, a craft fair, a centennial pictorial directory, a centennial quilt, a batik and weaving as well as inviting former minsters to preach.
 Dr. Peter Morgan, Directory of Disciples of Christ Historical Society was the guest speaker for the centennial service in November 2001.

-“The vision of the founding membership and ministers persist and motivate ECC we have entered our second century.
-The challenges may differ but the spirit and devotion to cause remain the same.” (from “A History of Erlanger of Erlanger Christian Church 1901-2001”).
+“The vision of the founding membership and ministers persist and motivate ECC as we have entered our second century.
+The challenges may differ but the spirit and devotion to cause remain the same.” (from “A History of Erlanger Christian Church 1901-2001”).